 Grilled Cheese Pickle Panini

 We often buy hearty whole grain sourdough bread and sharp cheddar cheese at the farmers' market to make paninis.
-Sometimes we would add a slice of heirloom tomato or avocado to jazz them up, but one weekend Kenya asked if we could just use pickles.
+Sometimes we would add a slice of heirloom tomato or avocado to jazz them up, but one weekend we were asked if we could just use pickles.
 Pickles.
 Not as a garnish to accompany the tomato and avocado, mind you, but as the sole costar to the cheese.
-It sounded so silly that we all (even Kenya) started giggling, "grilled cheese and pickle?"
-But then Chloe started chanting for it too.
+It sounded so silly that we all started giggling, "grilled cheese and pickle?"
 So we tried it out, and we all loved it!

-Benedictine was a traditional recipe I ate a ton as a kid and now have been serving to my kids.
-I love that it's a bit more exciting than your usual cucumber cream cheese sandwich with a few other interesting ingredients, but it's still simple to prepare and the filling keeps in the fridge for a week.
+Benedictine was a traditional recipe we ate a ton as a kid and now keep on repeat at home.
+We love that a Benedictine sandwich is a bit more exciting than your usual cucumber cream cheese sandwich with a few other interesting ingredients, but it's still simple to prepare and the filling keeps in the fridge for a week.

 Banana Dog Bites

-What’s not to love about a recipe that only uses 3 ingredients, takes 2 minutes or less to prepare and looks like such fun?
-If you’ve never tried them before you have to make Banana Dog Bites.
-Even though there are only three ingredients, there’s tons of variations you can use.
-I like using spelt or half whole wheat half corn tortillas, but you can also use all white flour tortillas or something with seeds inside.
+What’s not to love about a recipe that only uses three ingredients, takes two minutes or less to prepare and looks like such fun?
+If you’ve never tried them before you have to make banana dog bites.
+Even though there are only three ingredients, there are tons of variations you can use.
+We like using spelt or half whole wheat half corn tortillas, but you can also use all white flour tortillas or something with seeds inside.
 The most important part is getting something that’s really flexible.
 Using lavash is a fun idea too!

 Sandwich on a Stick

 Everything tastes better on a stick!
-So I recently bought a bunch of wooden skewers to thread all kinds of the kids favorite foods.
-Kenya is a sucker for tomatoes, cheese, french bread and Romaine lettuce, so this way he can take the pieces off one by one and turn them into any combo he wants or stuff everything in his mouth at once which I've seen happen too.
-I like to serve a dip on the side to dunk everything in as well.
+So we recently bought a bunch of wooden skewers to thread all kinds of kids favorite foods.
+If your child is a sucker for tomatoes, cheese, french bread and Romaine lettuce, this way they can take the pieces off one by one and turn them into any combo they want or stuff everything in their mouth at once which we've seen happen too.
+We like to serve a dip on the side to dunk everything in as well.

 Salami Cream Cheese Bagel Bites

-This sandwich was created by our meat-loving daughter Chloe.
+This salami cream cheese bagel bites sandwich was created by our meat-loving daughter.
 If I ask her on any given day what she wants for lunch, a snack and sometimes even dinner, it’s salami.
 Even when she was a new eater and had a piece for the first time she fell madly in love and couldn’t get enough.
 We literally had to take it away from our then toddler.
-It’s a good thing you can find organic and minimally processed brands of salami because we eat our fare share.
-Chloe usually eats it on it’s own, but when she asked for it in her beloved bagel and cream cheese sandwich recently I thought it was a fun idea.
+It’s a good thing you can find organic and minimally processed brands of salami because we eat our fair share.
+She usually eats it on its own, but when she asked for it in her beloved bagel and cream cheese sandwich recently I thought it was a fun idea.
 It adds a really good texture and flavor in the way topping a bagel with smoked salmon would have.

 Turkey Cucumber Roll-Ups

-Every year I try to come up with a list of new recipes for school lunch and these Turkey Cucumber Roll Ups are a sure fire winner.
+Every year we try to come up with a list of new recipes for school lunch and these turkey cucumber roll-ups are a sure-fire winner.
 Since there’s no bread in them you can offer them to gluten-free kids as well.
 With just a slice of turkey rolled up with cream cheese and cucumber slices they’re simple to prepare, travel well inside a lunchbox and are easy finger food for busy eaters.
-Serve them with your favorite cheese, some strawberries, olives and trail mix and you’ve got a delicious meal!
+Serve them with your favorite cheese, some strawberries, olives, and trail mix and you’ve got a delicious meal!

 Cauliflower Crusted Grilled Cheese

-Not only is it a ton of fun to make Cauliflower Crusted Grilled Cheese and watching a head of cauliflower turn into slices of bread, but my family totally devoured these sandwiches.
-Trust me when I say you don’t need to be gluten free to enjoy the no-bread sandwiches.
-They’re made with nothing but whole ingredients and taste like something really special.Continue to 10 of 10 below.
+Not only is it a ton of fun to make cauliflower crusted grilled cheese and watching a head of the cauliflower turn into slices of bread, but my family totally devoured these sandwiches.
+Trust me when I say you don’t need to be gluten-free to enjoy the no-bread sandwiches.
+They’re made with nothing but whole ingredients and taste like something really special.Continue to 9 of 9 below.